Codefend/core/README.md

 #### `Webpack`

-If you're using Webpack, you can install [webpack-plugin-codefend](https://www.npmjs.com/package/webpack-plugin-codefend) instead of directly using the CLI
+If you're using Webpack, it is recommended to use [webpack-plugin-codefend](https://www.npmjs.com/package/webpack-plugin-codefend) instead of directly using the CLI, you can skip the installation and jump directly to the [plugin documentation](https://github.com/Codefend/webpack-plugin-codefend#readme)

 #### `Rollup/Vite`

-If you're using Rollup or Vite, you can install [rollup-plugin-codefend](https://www.npmjs.com/package/rollup-plugin-codefend) instead of directly using the CLI
+If you're using Rollup or Vite, it is recommended to use [rollup-plugin-codefend](https://www.npmjs.com/package/rollup-plugin-codefend) instead of directly using the CLI, you can skip the installation and jump directly to the [plugin documentation](https://github.com/Codefend/rollup-plugin-codefend#readme)

 #### `Globally`